 Again, there are many possible causes, so you will need to schedule a consultation with Dr. Rizk to find out exactly what is causing your nasal bump(s).
 Dr. Rizk will view the bump with a 3D camera to determine what is causing the problem, prior to determining the best course of action in your case.

 The complaints that facial plastic surgeons hear from patients wishing to have revision rhinoplasty are more varied than those from primary rhinoplasty patients.
 As a result, the techniques used to address the complaints of revision rhinoplasty patients are also more varied.
 It all depends on which part(s) of the nose needs correction.

 That being said, the most common complaint among revision rhinoplasty patients is a crooked nose.
-Addressing this may require straightening all three of the major nasal structures: the bony bridge, the cartilage bridge and the tip cartilage.
+Addressing this may require straightening all three of the major nasal structures:

 If the bones are pushed to one side, osteotomies, or controlled breaks, will likely be necessary to realign the bones.
 If the septum or other cartilage is deviated, suturing techniques will probably be used.
 Spreader grafts are often used in the middle section of the nose to align the midline and teeth, for symmetry.
 If the septum is fractured, it is most likely twisted and will therefore need to be straightened; straightening the septum is also important for breathing.

 If your nose is fractured, you may need to wait for a matter of months before receiving treatment.